-The only way to then show the dialog box is via code, using the script callout ShowDialogBox.
+One way to show the dialog box is via code, using the script callout ShowDialogBox.
 When this callout is invoked, the pane is shown as a modal window and interaction with the main application is prevented until the dialog box is closed.